10 min read

 You may be in deep sleep when it rings

 Your sleep cycles move through lighter and deeper stages during the night.
+In the early hours you repeatedly pass through deep sleep (N3), and rousing someone out of N3 is genuinely hard — the auditory cortex damps incoming sound.
 If the alarm catches you in deep sleep, your brain may treat the sound as background noise or fold it into a dream.
-That is one reason a tone that works on one morning can fail on another.
+That is why a tone that works one morning can fail on another.

 Sleep inertia makes the next few minutes worse.
-Even after your eyes open, the part of your brain that makes good decisions can lag behind.
+Even after your eyes open, your prefrontal cortex — the part that makes decisions — comes back online slowly.
+For the first 15–30 minutes after waking, you are quite literally not equipped to make good decisions about whether to get up.
+The "I'll just snooze once" choice is being made by a damaged tool.
 That is when you hit snooze, dismiss the alarm, or walk across the room and get back in bed with no memory.

 Your alarm may be too familiar